-- Best Bluetooth Wireless Speakers to Buy in 2019
+- Best Floating Bluetooth Speaker to Buy in 2019

 Palash is a professional tech blogger, lover of all things IT, and an awesome guy overall.
 A former contributor Make Use Of and a casual gamer with a passion for English Lit.
 Cool combo!